Moviment Graffitti: Political positions

+In terms of political positions, Moviment Graffitti opposed the 1994 Maltese concordat on marriage, called for the decriminalisation of abortion, endorsed Alfred Sant's Labour at the 1996 elections, and in 2000 supported Malta's EU accession bid.
+In 2011 Moviment Graffitti participated in the divorce referendum, campaigning for a yes vote.

 Tactics

 Moviment Graffitti's most visible activities are direct actions to draw public attention to specific issues, including protest demonstrations, banner-drops, and sit-ins.

+Actions have included activists chaining themselves to the trucks and barges, and carrying out hunger strikes.

 While remaining autonomous from economic interests or political parties, Moviment Graffitti has regularly built coalitions and networks with like-minded stakeholders to work as a common front on issues such as racism, destruction of natural landscape and animal rights.
 It has regularly supported workers' struggles and voiced its stance in favour of workers' rights.

 Moviment Graffitti frequently holds awareness-raising campaigns where it distributes information and engages in discussions in public spaces and other venues such as universities, schools, and youth centres via film-nights, talks, and discussions.

-The movement has no formal organisation and decisions are taken during regular assembly meeting where anyone who shares the organisation's vision and principles can attend and contribute.
+The movement has no formal organisation and decisions are taken during regular assembly meetings where anyone who shares the organisation's vision and principles can attend and contribute.
 Their activities are self-funded through membership-payment and fund-raising events held throughout the year.